Set JavaScript Access to Java Classes

-To find a way to detect the used Java version I would like to use the following script:
+To find a way to detect the Java version the following script can be used:

 var javaVersion = java.lang.System.getProperty("java.version");